s-hutt/sep-aiml-25/docs/source/index.rst

 Sep-AIML-2025-Group 2
 ---------------------

-**shapiq_student** is a Python package that extends the functionalities of **shapiq**, a library for explaining machine learning models with Shapley interactions.
+**shapiq_student** is a Python package that extends the functionalities of `shapiq <https://shapiq.readthedocs.io/en/latest/index.html>`_, a library for explaining machine learning models with Shapley interactions.

 Installation
 ------------